-- (1) Please see pages 39 & 40 for a description and explanation of the data and calculations underlying these charts. - (2) Data for all loans from initial disbursement, whether or not scheduled payments are due.
+- (1) Please see pages 46 & 47 for a description and explanation of the data and calculations underlying these charts. - (2) Data for all loans from initial disbursement, whether or not scheduled payments are due.
 Total CPR includes voluntary and involuntary prepayments. - (3) Loans in a particular annual Disbursement Vintage are disbursed at different times during the Disbursement Vintage year.
 Prepayment data is not reported for loans in a particular annual Disbursement Vintage until all loans in that annual Disbursement Vintage have been disbursed.
-For example, in the charts above: (i) prepayment data reported for loans in the 2017 Disbursement Vintage trepesents prepayments occurring during the first 6 months (i.e., first two quarters) after a loan was disbursed regardless of the month in 2017 during which such loan was disbursed; and (ii) prepayment data for loans in the 2016 Disbursement Vintage represents prepayments occurring during the first 18 months (i.e., first six quarters) after a loan was disbursed regardless of the month in 2017 during which such loan was disbursed.
+Once reporting starts, data reflects prepayments that occurred in a particular period based on the number of months all loans in that annual Disbursement Vintage have been disbursed.
+For example, in the charts above: (i) prepayment data reported for loans in the 2017 Disbursement Vintage represents prepayments occurring during the first 12 months (i.e., first four quarters) after a loan was disbursed regardless of the month in 2017 during which such loan was disbursed.